Code-Institute-Submissions/alisadiq91-PharmOnline_MayResub/README.md

 * The footer, which is on each page has a phone number for general enquiries, as well as a link to the contact us page.
 The phone number, when clicked, takes the user to their phone app.

 * The find us page has a phone number for each individual branch.
+This also, when clicked takes the user to their phone app.

 * The contact us page has a contact form where the user can send a message to the company with any questions or queries.